kanaria69/Mainecoco/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why was the broom late for the meeting?
+He overswept.